ashToronto/uCrypt/README.md

-# README
+# uCrypt

-#uCrypt
 A user dashboard that shows the top traded cryotos in the market.
 You can visualise currency historicity in the form of chartjs line charts.
 Also included is a crypto news bulletin that keeps you informed of recent updates in the crypto industry.
 Mobile responsive.
+Bootstrap mobile responsive as well for good measure.
+This is a good layout if you're looking to build a virtual simulator in future.

+Please drop a star if you found this useful.

-#Getting started
+## Getting started

 you will need to get api key for the news api at newsapi.org Create your own config/application.yml file and type in: